Wallchain-xyz/savings-sdk/how-to-use.md

   behalf of AA by signing it.
 - Session Key - special message, signed by owner of AA, that allows another EOA to execute specific transactions on behalf of AA.
 What exactly can be done is defined by Session Key permissions.
-- Deposit Protocol - a smart contracts that allows depositing of funds to get interest-based profit.
+- Vault - a smart contracts which allows depositing of funds to get interest-based profit.
+- Deposit Strategy - an abstract entity that defines how a specific token in a particular chain can be deposited to a specific protocol.
+Think of it as a `<ChainId, TokenAddress, Vault>` tuple.
+It also carries the necessary permissions to do its job.

 ## How Wallchain API works

-For each registered user, Wallchain algorithms deside the moment to deposit (or withdraw) user's money to some Deposit Protocol.
+For each registered user, Wallchain algorithms decide the moment to deposit (or withdraw) the user's money to some Vault.
 To be able to do so, funds should be on some AA address, and Wallchain should have correct Session Key to execute this specific transactions.

 So, to when you use SDK always control some AA address and create, sign and provide Session Key to